Among the Chams no one wants

 We arrived early in the morning, partly to enjoy the good light, to devote as much time as possible to the village.
 We did not yet know what we would find, or if they would be available.

-The first impression I had was a kind of déjà vu: seeing the situation in the village, the dilapidated huts on stilts facing the river and the moored boats that also serve as homes, my mind immediately went back to the Andaman Sea and the mysterious Moken, searched and met in Koh Phayam, Thailand, two years ago.
+The first impression I had was a kind of déjà vu: seeing the situation of the village, the dilapidated shacks on stilts facing the river waters and the moored boats that also serve as a home, my mind immediately took me back to the Andaman Sea and the mysterious Moken, sought out and encountered on the island of Koh Phayam, Thailand, two years ago.

 A feeling that disappeared in an instant, however, because the Cham have a completely different history, and the reasons for this Muslim community being relegated to the edges of a city that wants to be glitzy, is certainly not to be found in anthropological reasons but in purely political ones.

-A whole day spent among: playful, half-naked children, friendly, smiling women with their heads covered, hospitable and curious men, elderly people with a dignity furrowed in their faces.
+A whole day spent among: playful and half-naked children, friendly and smiling women with their heads covered, hospitable and curious men, and elderly people with a dignity furrowed in their faces.

-Simple Humans who were meeting and conversing with other Humans.
+Simple Human Beings who were meeting and conversing with other Human Beings.

 The Sokimex Group, the owner of the Sokhi Hotel, has long been cracking down on the Pum Cham community by all methods, political and police, to drive them out of that portion of the river right under the south windows of the hotel.